Back to blog

 Packaging MCP Servers

 The most recent category I've added: Model Context Protocol (MCP) servers as npm packages.
-MCP is the protocol that lets AI tools like Claude connect to external context providers.
-Packaging an MCP server as an npm package means users can run it with npx with zero setup:
+MCP is the protocol that lets AI tools like Claude, Cursor, and Windsurf connect to external context providers.
+I now ship two MCP servers: glin-profanity-mcp for content moderation and @thesvg/mcp-server for brand icon search.
+Both run with npx with zero setup:

 import { Server } from '@modelcontextprotocol/sdk/server/index.js';